oscarfevre/Android-Phone-Status-Reporting-Tool/README.md

 ## What it does
 - Collects device metrics (memory %, temperature, battery level/voltage) and location (lat/lon/accuracy/provider/timestamp)
 - Posts to Slack and/or your API.
 API calls can include an Authorization Bearer header
-- Supports periodic sends (every 30s) or on-demand via Firebase Cloud Messaging (FCM) data messages
+- Supports on-demand sends via Firebase Cloud Messaging (FCM) data messages
 - Runs as a foreground service and can restart after boot

 ## Quick start (device)
 - Install: use a published APK (Releases) or build `./gradlew clean assembleDebug` then `adb install -r app/build/outputs/apk/debug/app-debug.apk`
 - Open the app and enter Slack webhook, API URL, optional API key
-- Choose: enable/disable Slack, API, and periodic 30s sends (leave periodic off for FCM-only on-demand).
-FCM-triggered sends go to the API only
+- Choose: enable or disable Slack and API.
+GPS/API payloads are only sent on FCM request; Slack can post every 30 seconds if enabled
 - Tap “Start Service” and grant notifications + location.
 Verify payloads arriving at Slack/API
 - If sideloading via `adb`, enable USB debugging on the device (Developer Options → USB debugging) and accept the RSA prompt